ucbepic/docetl/docs/operators/split.md

 1. **Choose the Right Splitting Method**: Use the token count method when working with models that have strict token limits.
 Use the delimiter method when you need to split at logical boundaries in your text.

 2. **Balance Chunk Size**: When using the token count method, choose a chunk size that balances between context preservation and model performance.
 Smaller chunks may lose context, while larger chunks may degrade model performance.
-The \docetl optimizer can find the chunk size that works best for your task, if you choose to use the optimizer.
+The DocETL optimizer can find the chunk size that works best for your task, if you choose to use the optimizer.

 3. **Consider Overlap**: In some cases, you might want to implement overlap between chunks to maintain context.
 This isn't built into the Split operation, but you can achieve it by post-processing the split chunks.